 - • Time decay – more credit the closer the point is in time to the last click

-The key benefit of these rules based models is that they are relatively simple to apply and understand, and so provide a quick and easy way to sense check last click attribution and see how advertising is working throughout their online journey.
-The downside is that it can seem like entering a hall of mirrors where there is longer a true picture of what is going on.
+The key benefit of these rules-based models is that they are relatively simple to apply and understand, and so provide a quick and easy way to sense check last-click attribution and see how advertising is working throughout their online journey.
+The downside is that it can seem like entering a hall of mirrors where there is no longer a true picture of what is going on.

 A ‘data-driven’ model, on the other hand, promises to solve the problem once and for all.
 Data-driven attribution covers a wider range of algorithms, together with the idea that the model has some basis in evidence defining that particular model as superior or more ‘accurate’ than other attribution models.